 Statement of Purpose: 1 to 2 Months Before Applying

 International students can start working on their statement of purpose (SOP) right after they’ve shortlisted a few universities or colleges.
-The content and length of this SOP will vary based on school requirements.
+The SOP’s content and length will vary based on school requirements.

-Starting your SOP after shortlisting schools will help guide your writing.
-You can use this information to dig into each program’s unique requirements and customize your messaging.
-This also gives you plenty of time to brainstorm ideas, write, and then review and revise as much as you’d like.
+Starting your SOP after shortlisting schools can help guide your writing.
+You can use this information to dig into each program’s unique requirements and customize your narrative.
+This also gives you plenty of time to brainstorm ideas, write, and then revise as much as you’d like.

-Prepare Your Application Package: 3 to 4 Months Before Start Date
+Prepare Your Application Package: 1 Year Before Start Date

-Once you’ve gathered all of your documents, you can start completing application forms and getting your package ready three to four months in advance.
-As soon as the school begins accepting the applications, you’ll be prepared to send yours in.
+Once you’ve gathered all of your documents, start completing application forms and getting your package ready.
+That way, you can send yours in as soon as the school begins accepting applications.